carlan/docker-training/docs/docker_basics.md

 ### Containers

-When I first heard the term container I thought about that huge rectangle box with lots of stuff inside it on a ship.
+When I first heard the term _container_, I thought about that huge rectangle box with lots of stuff inside it that you put on a ship.
 If you think of it, it's kind of a standard way to ship stuff in a ship.

 Well, containers in docker are very similar.
 A container is a stardard way to ship your code to different environments.